hanahhhh-coding/PhoneticTimer/README.md

-- Help record how much time you have actually spending speaking.
+- Help record how much time you have actually spent speaking.
 - Using webRTC VAD.
 - Using NAudio for recording.